Skip to main content Skip to navigation

 Cassandra Watters

-Cassandra is a Research Coordinator in the IMPACT lab.
+Cassandra is a research coordinator in the IMPACT lab.
+She manages overall lab activities as well as coordinating research activities for multiple lab projects.
 After graduating from the University of Arizona in 2020, she worked as a Lab Coordinator in the Child Cognition Lab at UArizona.
 Cassandra then completed a fellowship at Ochanomizu University in Tokyo, Japan, investigating mental healthcare provider training in Japan.
 Her primary research interests include adolescent psychopathology and substance use prevention.

 Impact research coordinator Clara Hill